Ents24/public-api-docs/blueprint/event.md

   + date\_from (optional, date, `2014-09-03`) ...
 The date you want an events listing from.<br />***NB:*** *This parameter is required when `date\_to` parameter is set.*
   + date\_to (optional, date, `2014-09-10`) ...
 The date you want an events listing to.<br />***NB:*** *This parameter is required when `date_from` parameter is set.*
   + venue_name (optional, string, `Hyde Park`) ...
 The venue you want an events listing for.<br />***NB:*** *Values applied to this parameter may match more than one venue!<br />You should use the `venue/read` end-point to get event listings for a particular venue.*
+  + venue_postcode (optional, string, `SW1X 7LY`) ...
+The postcode of the venue you want an events listing for.<br />***NB:*** *This parameter will only produce a list of events for venues with the exact postcode given.
+Values applied to this parameter may match more than one venue!<br />You should use the `venue/read` end-point to get event listings for a particular venue.*
   + artist_name (optional, string, `Blondie`) ...
 The artist you want an events listing for.<br />***NB:*** *Values applied to this parameter may match more than one artist!<br />You should use the `artist/read` end-point to get an upcoming events list for a particular artist.*
   + incl\_image (optional, boolean, `1`) ...
 Decides whether or not an event image is included in the response.
   + image\_size (optional, string, `medium`) ...
 Chooses the size of image included with each image object if one is available.